canjs/can-fixture-socket/docs/can-fixture.server.md

 ### CRUD service with fixture store

-Lets see how we can test a possible implementation of CRUD service that utilizes socket.io ACK callbacks.
+Lets see how we can test a possible implementation of a CRUD service that utilizes socket.io ACK callbacks.
 We will use fixture store to emulate our CRUD storage and link it to our mocked server.

 ```js
 var fixture = require("can-fixture");